 We are undertaking this offering in order to increase our liquidity and raise capital to further develop our cultivation and processing capacity.
-We intend to use the net proceeds of this offering as follows: (i) approximately \$52.9 million to fund the build out of cultivation and processing capacity at our facilities; (ii) approximately \$37.0 million to repay outstanding principal and interest under the Privateer Holdings debt facilities which we have used for working capital and general corporate purposes; and (iii) the remainder for working capital, future acquisitions and general corporate purposes.
-As of June 30, 2018 there was approximately \$37.0 million outstanding under the Privateer Holdings debt facilities and the interest rate was 2.54% for 2017 (which represented 2.4 times the mid-term Applicable Federal Rate).
+We intend to use the net proceeds of this offering as follows: (i) approximately \$ to fund the build out of cultivation and processing capacity at our Enniskillen, Ontario, London, Ontario, and Cantanhede, Portugal facilities; (ii) approximately \$ to repay outstanding principal and interest under the Privateer Holdings debt facilities which we have used for working capital and general corporate purposes; and (iii) the remainder, if any, for working capital, future acquisitions and general corporate purposes.
+As of , 2018 there was \$ million outstanding under the Privateer Holdings debt facilities and the interest rate was % (which represented 2.4 times the mid-term Applicable Federal Rate).
 The Privateer Holdings debt facilities are payable on demand of Privateer Holdings.